Warfields/LangExplore/acm-lisp-presentation/lug-docutils.rst

 Markup Languages
 ~~~~~~~~~~~~~~~~

-**Markup languages** are used to annotate semantical features of a document.
+**Markup languages** are usedasfd to annotate semantical features of a document.
 Typically, these semantical features also describe how the text should be
 presented (a **presentational markup language**), but this is not always the
 case (e.g., with XML).